BMEEA Calendar

 October

-Date TBC – British Marine Electrical Technician BMET & MEI (Bournemouth & Poole College)
+27-29 – British Marine Electrical Technician BMET & MEI (Bournemouth & Poole College)

 A two-day course based around the BMEEA Code of Practice, the industry-recommended standard.
 The course is designed to give candidates a general overview of the knowledge and skills required for a BMEEA-certified Marine Electrical Technician.
 All information and required knowledge used mainly with UK marine electric systems and follows not only the BMEEA Code of Practice and ISOs, but also the Recreational Craft Regulations (RCR).